Akomand/AEOP_Research_2021/Week3/README.md

 We will find papers in Question Answering and read through them in detail.
 We will also look at possible code implementations of methods proposed.

+Ideas for Question Answering Paper:
+- A Survey of Question Answering in Natural Language Processing
+- A Comparative Study between Sequence Models and Pre-trained Language Models on Question Answering
+- Apply Pre-trained Language Models on Standardized Reading Comprehension Test datasets

 ### FRIDAY
 We will find papers in Question Answering and read through them in detail.
 We will also look at possible code implementations of